 As someone who is part of the Millennial generation and has studied the effects of small changes over time when it comes to investing, I can honestly say time is our biggest asset —the sooner we begin saving for the next chapter of our lives, the easier that next chapter will be.

-For example, if you review the chart at right, constructed by NerdWallet, it shows an approximate annual savings needed by a 30-year-old to reach $1 million dollars by age 67.
+For example, if you review the chart above, constructed by NerdWallet, it shows an approximate annual savings needed by a 40-year-old to reach $1 million dollars by age 67.
 If your portfolio earned an average 8% return, you would need to save approximately $4500/year from Age 30 to Age 67 to reach $1 million by Age 67.
 While $4500 seems like a lot (trust me, it is) and can be an intimidating number to save, the best way to achieve this goal is to pay yourself first — meaning have the funds directly debited from your paycheck so you never even see them.

 Soon enough you’ll get used to this amount being debited and you won’t even realize it’s not showing in your checking account.
 But jump ahead 37 years and your account is estimated to be valued at $1 million!
 That’s what I call building your arsenal.